July 27, 2024 by John Burnham / Samantha Wilson

 Why Do I Need a Marine Survey?

 Outside of insurance or finance lenders requesting a survey, you should be getting a marine survey to ensure that your asset is a good one.
-Whatever budget you have for a boat will be proportional to your income, and the last thing you want is to buy a boat that costs you far more than it’s worth, or is worth less than what you will have to invest into it.
+Whatever budget you have for a boat will likely be somewhat proportional to your income, and the last thing you want is to buy a boat that costs you far more than it’s worth, or is worth less than what you will have to invest into it.

 A marine survey will flag problems there may be with a boat, but also let you know about all the things that are good with it.
 Far from a report of doom and gloom, it should ultimately ensure you feel reassured and prepared to take the final step to purchasing, or to feel justified and relieved in walking away from something that didn’t feel quite right.

-Can I Negotiate the Price?
+Can I Negotiate the Sale Price After a Survey?

 sailboat check